Krav Maga Lineage

 What is "lineage"?
 Lineage is your line of descent from the founder of a system.
 For many, lineage is justification of who you are in terms of martial arts.
 For many it is their "Proof" of authenticity, their claim to legitimacy and fame.
 Lineage is about being able to trace your connection back to the founder of your system of martial arts.
 Not being part of this lineage cuts you off from the legitimate family.

 Linage is something like this; the found was Koto who lived five hundred years ago in Japan.
 He taught his son Kozo, who taught his own son Kozo Jr, who in turn taught his nephew, who then taught his son in law, who taught his younger cousin Senzo.
-Senzo then passed this on to his own children for two hundreds years until some great-great-grandchild taught it to some American GI who brought the system to the West (probably in some watered down version).
+Senzo then passed this on to his own children for two hundred years until some great-great-grandchild taught it to some American GI who brought the system to the West (probably in some watered-down version).
 And so fourth and so on.

 Sadly, lineage actually says very little about you - the individual teacher.